 Tips For Landlords Using Letting Agents

 Unfortunately, the stereotype is true.
 A large portion of this industry is polluted with cowboys, especially when it comes to Letting agents.
-I know this from years of experience, having dealt with many unsavory characters that were more than happy to utilise unethical tactics.
+I know this from years of experience, having dealt with many unsavory characters that were more than happy to utilise unethical tactics in order to line their pockets with cash.
 Sadly, I probably haven’t dealt with the worst of them; I’ve heard too many bad stories that far exceed my encounters.